Terrorist Screening Database

-The Terrorist Screening Database (TSDB) is the central terrorist watchlist consolidated by the Federal Bureau of Investigation's Terrorist Screening Center and used by multiple agencies to compile their specific watchlists and for screening.
+The Terrorist Screening Database (TSDB) is the central terrorist watchlist consolidated by the Federal Bureau of Investigation's Threat Screening Center and used by multiple agencies to compile their specific watchlists and for screening.
 The list was created after the September 11 attacks.

 History, sources, uses, and scope

-The TSDB is overseen by the FBI Terrorist Screening Center.
+The TSDB is overseen by the FBI Threat Screening Center.
 It was created after the September 11 attacks.
 A 2007 report by the U.S. Department of Justice Office of the Inspector General stated that the TSDB, as the "U.S. Government's consolidated terrorist watchlist" contained "basic biographical information on known or appropriately suspected domestic and international terrorists" and that "the underlying derogatory information on individuals nominated for inclusion in the TSDB must demonstrate a reasonable suspicion of ties to terrorism."
 The main source of names for the TSDB is the Terrorist Identities Datamart Environment (TIDE), a database that as of 2013, contained between 700,000 and 1.1 million names.

 The TSDB is massive in size and includes names of people identified as potential security risks.
 It is distinct from the much smaller No Fly List, a subset of the TSDB.
 (Note: In 2009, the FBI said that 9% of people included in the TSDB are also on the No Fly List.
 In 2014 congressional testimony, the director of the FBI's Terrorist Screening Center said, "The Terrorist Screening Center currently stands at about 800,000 identities.
 For those identities, for the No-Fly List, we are looking at about 8 percent of the overall population of the TSDB are watchlisted at the No-Fly level; about 3 percent of the overall population of the TSDB is watchlisted at the Selectee level.")
 Those on the TSDB are not actively monitored because doing so would be impracticable and would raise civil liberties issues.
 Those on the TSDB are not blocked from buying guns and are not automatically barred from boarding airplanes or traveling.
 In 2019, the government acknowledged that it shared its list with 1,441 non-governmental entities that were "in some way connected to the criminal justice system" such as campus police, hospital security staff, and private detention facilities; the admission alarmed some civil libertarian groups.